xtinehello/timezone-converter-copilot/README.md

 # timezone-converter-stations
-CoPilot's version of the time converter
+Custom version of the time converter